TheArtemis/ID2209-HT25-Distributed-Artificial-Intelligence-and-Intelligent-Agents/documents/Project Specification.md

 - Q-Learning logic for trust evolution not yet implemented

 **Step 6 (FIPA):** ⏳ TODO
-- Commander FIPA skills exist but communication events not yet implemented
+- Commander FIPA skills exist but communication events not yet implemented IMPLEMENTED WITH A SKELETON FOR NOW
-- Dust Storm event not yet implemented
+- Dust Storm event to be implemented

 **Step 7 (UI):** ⏳ TODO
 - Charts for trust evolution and survival rate not yet implemented